Teradata/stacki-wiki/wiki/guano.md

 __Detail:__ Stacki FedUp, to an extent allows for this.
 However, PXE-booting the actual frontend may not be plausible.
 This tool could allow for making that accessible over a LAN and capable of creating an attrfile and palletfile, as well as ensuring the pallets are accessible.
 The node-to-be-provisioned would need to boot off of some media (to work around the DHCP issues) and then be pointed to (or know how to contact via another service/protocol such as Bonjour/mDNS?) the FedUp server.

 __Con__: I don't know anything about Bonjour, but there are Apache licensed versions.

 __Contra-con__:

+## Idea: Run a cart on a backend node after the node has been installed.

+__Motivation:__ If you're of the mind-set that makes worst-case scenario inferences from implied questions, then some guy on the list asked for this.

+__Detail:__ You install a machine.
+You add a cart.
+Now you want to put the stuff in the cart on the backend node.
+You're too lazy to reinstall.
+Do "stack run host cart <cartname> backend-0-0" and the cart runs.

+__Con__: This is insane.
+Rerun the install.

+__Contra-con__: